yourbase/yb/README.md

 # YourBase CLI

 A build tool that makes working on projects much more delightful.
+Stop worrying about dependencies.

 # How to use